 In equines, the chronic form of surra is more frequently encountered and may persist for several months to as long as two years.
 Chronic infections often predispose animals to secondary infections owing to the immunosuppressive effects of T. evansi (Ahmed, 2004).
 Consequently, surra poses a serious socio-economic burden on livestock owners by causing reduced productivity, reproductive losses, treatment expenses and mortality.
 The annual economic loss attributed to surra in India has been estimated at approximately INR 44,740 million (Kumar et al., 2016).

 According to the 20th Livestock Census, Uttar Pradesh possesses the largest equine population among the equine-rearing states of India.
 Equines in the state are predominantly owned by economically weaker sections of society and are extensively utilized for transportation of goods, construction activities, brick-kiln operations, tourism, pilgrimage services and ceremonial functions.
 However, these animals are generally maintained under traditional management systems with limited attention to scientific husbandry practices.
-Despite the substantial equine population and the economic significance of the disease, comprehensive information on equine trypanosomosis in Eastern Uttar Pradesh remains scarce.
+Despite the substantial equine population and the economic significance of the disease, comprehensive information on equine trypanosomosis in eastern Uttar Pradesh remains scarce.
 Therefore, the present investigation was undertaken to determine the prevalence of T. evansi, and identify associated risk factors with equine trypanosomosis in the North Eastern Plain Zone (NEPZ) of Uttar Pradesh.

 2. Material and methods